jamesbachini/Privy-Stellar-Wallets/README.md

-# Privy Stellar Wallets
+# Privy x Stellar

-Experiments with Privy and Stellar
+This code does not work, do not use